-Whiteheads are a kind of acne which form as little white spots that can burst out from skin unexpectedly and cause unsightly and displeasing outbreaks.
+Whiteheads on nose are a kind of acne which form as little white spots that can burst out from skin unexpectedly and cause unsightly and displeasing outbreaks.
 They may not cause blemishes or scarring but can spoil your look and thwart your self-confidence altogether.

 What Are Whiteheads On Nose?